 In short, you should eat REAL food (meat, eggs, nuts, yogurt, vegetables and occasionally some fruits).
-Apart from the obvious limitation of net carbs content in food, it is also recommended to avoid processed food and any food that may contain preservatives and colourings.
-Complete list of keto-friendly foods can be found in my post here!
+Apart from the obvious limitation of net carbs in food, it is also recommended to avoid processed food and any food that may contain preservatives and colourings.
+Complete list of keto-friendly foods can be found in my post here.

 KetoDiet is not just about losing weight at any cost; it's about adopting a healthier lifestyle.

 Starting the ketogenic diet may be challenging for those who are new to it.
-To make it easy for you, I have created several keto meal plans that include a print-friendly shopping lists and useful tips for meal preparation to save time and money.
+To make it easy for you, I have created several keto meal plans that include print-friendly shopping lists and useful tips for meal preparation to save time and money.

 No diet plan fits all and you may need to make small adjustments to fit your needs.
-You can find even more diet plans here: 2 premium diet plans for accelerated fat loss, and 2 more free diet plans including keto & paleo diet plan, vegetarian keto diet plan.
+You can find even more diet plans here: 2 premium diet plans for accelerated fat loss, and 2 more free diet plans including a keto & paleo diet plan, and a vegetarian keto diet plan.
 To get all 3 free diet plans, you can simply subscribe to our newsletter - it's free and we will never sell your e-mail address!